MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

    :::image type="content" source="media/service-template-apps-install-distribute/app-source-template-apps.png" alt-text="Screenshot of the AppSource page with template apps highlighted." lightbox="media/service-template-apps-install-distribute/app-source-template-apps.png":::

-1. When you find the template app, select it.
+1. When you find the template app you're looking for, select it.
 The template app offer appears.
 Select **Get It Now**.

    :::image type="content" source="media/service-template-apps-install-distribute/service-github-template-app-appsource-get-it-now.png" alt-text="Screenshot of the AppSource page showing the GitHub template app, get it now is highlighted." lightbox="media/service-template-apps-install-distribute/service-github-template-app-appsource-get-it-now.png":::